Old Georgian: Morphosyntax

-Old Georgian verbs are polysynthetic with noun incorporation was still an active morphosyntactic process; the incorporated object always precedes the head.
+Old Georgian verbs are polysynthetic with noun incorporation as an active morphosyntactic process; the incorporated object always precedes the head.

 Script

 Old Georgian was written in its own alphabetic script, known as Asomtavruli "capital letters" or Mrglovani "rounded".
 The alphabet is very nearly phonemic, showing an excellent "fit" between phonemes and graphemes.
 It is clearly modelled on the Greek alphabet, showing basically the same alphabetic order, and with letters representing non-Greek phonemes gathered at the end.
 Apart from letters for nearly all Georgian phonemes, the alphabet also contains three letters representing Greek phonemes not found in Georgian (ē, ü and ō).
 Most individual letters seem to be entirely independent designs, with only a few based directly on their Greek counterparts (cf. Greek Φ Θ Χ [pʰ tʰ kʰ], Asomtavruli Ⴔ Ⴇ Ⴕ).